AgoraLab/agora-chat-uikit/ios/advanced-features-and-customizations/customize_message_list.md

         }
     ```

 - `Appearance.chat.targetLanguage= .Chinese`: After long pressing a text message, a translation menu will appear.
 After clicking **Translate**, set the target language to be translated to.
-The prerequisite is to apply for the translation function in Agora Console and set `Appearance.chat.enableTranslation` to `true`.
+The prerequisite is to set `Appearance.chat.enableTranslation` to `true`.

 - `Appearance.chat.reportSelectionTags` & `Appearance.chat.reportSelectionReasons`: The message reporting feature has an array of report tags and a corresponding array of reasons.